PrathamMMallya/Live-FaceRecognition/README.md

 - after recording faces, run the `training.py` to train the recognizer and the output will be a file named `training.xml`
 - run the `scan.py` to implement the `training.xml` and enjoy a simple live face recognition on your PC

-## Contributing
-I know my codes are messy and ineffective, so I am always happy to accept your pull request to fix my messy code.

 Please make sure to update tests as appropriate.